-Adjusted Net Worth ("ANW") Statutory net asset value, reflecting the excess of assets over policy reserves and other liabilities reported on a local regulatory basis plus/minus mark-to-market adjustments for assets that have not been held on a market value basis minus the value of intangible assets.
+Adjusted Net Worth ("ANW") Statutory net asset value, reflecting the excess of assets over policy reserves and other liabilities reported on a local regulatory basis plus/minus mark-to-market adjustments for assets that have not been held on a market value basis minus the value of intangible change) and expense variances.

-Adjusted Net UFSG Net UFSG excluding one-off opening adjustments (including non-economic assumption change) and expense variances.
+Adjusted Net UFSG Net UFSG excluding one-off opening adjustments (including non-economic assumption

-Al Artificial intelligence.
+ΑI Artificial intelligence.